Catholic Schools Textbook Project

 At 574 pages, this is a substantial book.
 While it might be suitable for some seventh graders as the publisher suggests, I think it will more likely suit students in grades 8 through 10.
-I suspect that the publisher puts the top level as ninth grade to allow for the scope and sequence that would use the second volume in tenth grade, their forthcoming U.S. History for eleventh grade, and allow time for study of Government and Economics in twelfth grade.
+You might want to use this text in ninth grade, Light to the Nations, Part II in tenth grade, and Lands of Hope and Promise in eleventh grade, and allow time for study of Government and Economics in twelfth grade.
 You should keep your own scope and sequence in mind as you determine when you might use this text.

 Overall, the Catholic Textbook Project makes an extremely valuable contribution to Catholic education—one long overdue and sorely needed.